Frostforus/Patch_Camelyon_2024_MLOPS_G28/reports/README.md

 >
 > Answer:

 Everyone had their own branches to work on separate tasks during the project.
 The main branch was protected, we have utilized pull request to merge the working code of the different tasks.
 To merge the new code to the main branch, it needed to pass all tests we wrote and at least another member had to approve it.
 This helped to maintain a working code in the main branch with clear commits of the new sections of the project.
 Of course, in the beginning we were not pros with git, sometimes we ran into conflicts when there was an overlap in what we have worked on.
-However, it was clearly a huge benefit to use git, as we have worked on very different tasks in the project and without git it would have been impossible to integrate all of it together.
+When we were resolving some issues last minute, we also created other branches for specific issues as well to keep the different workflows separated and more transparent.
+Overall, it was clearly a huge benefit to use git, as we have worked on very different tasks in the project and without git it would have been impossible to integrate all of it together.

 ### Question 10